brettschneider/ooze/docs/en/ooze_configuration_files.rst

 Overview
 --------
-Another convenience feature that Ooze provide in resolving dependencies pertains to reading configuration files.
-Ooze can automatically read configuration files and inject configuration files into your classes and functions as dependencies.
+Another convenience feature that Ooze provides in resolving dependencies pertains to reading configuration files.
+Ooze can automatically read configuration files and inject configuration values into your classes and functions as dependencies.

 Ooze will look for the following files in the root of your Python script named: